'It looked apocalyptic'; Bay Area slowly recovers from deadly windstorm

 In San Francisco, a barge slammed into the Third Street bridge, damaging a walkway used by baseball fans to get to Oracle Park.

-Windows were blown out of at least two high-rise office buildings, a big rig was blown over on the Bay Bridge shutting down eastbound lanes for hours, creating a traffic nightmare for anyone attempting to get to the East Bay.
+Windows were damaged in at least three high-rise buildings including the Millennium and Salesforce Towers , a big rig was blown over on the Bay Bridge shutting down eastbound lanes for hours, creating a traffic nightmare for anyone attempting to get to the East Bay.

 Many residents like Montara's Andrea Higdon were left with homes or vehicles crushed by falling trees.
 She was in bed at 1:30 a.m. when she was awoken by a thunderous crash.